 More Back to School Hacks

-Over to my comrades for their tried and tested back to school hacks…
+Over to my comrades for their tried and true school preparation hacks…

 I have all of our clothes and bags organised the night before.
 If something ends up going wrong or Erin decides to take forever doing something it’s one less thing to worry about.